hansen12hong/hansen12hong.github.io/_pages/about.md

 My research primarily focuses on environmental economics and development economics, with a particular emphasis on:
 - Environmental Regulation and its Potential Consequences
 - Agricultural Economics and Rural Development
-- Political Economy and Chinese Economics
+- Political Economy and Chinese Economy

 **Contact**